TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CachingFramework/FrontendsBackends/Index.rst

  - :Option:
       port
    :Description:
-      Port of the Redis daemon.
+      Port of the redis daemon.
    :Mandatory:
       No
    :Type: